STAC TEACHERS 2025-2026

 mrsberning@gmail.com

-Rachel Berning has been homeschooling her two children, ages 15 and 12, since the beginning.
+Rachel Berning has been homeschooling her two children, both of which are now in high school, since the beginning.
 She attended The California School of Culinary Arts, Le Cordon Bleu and graduated with Diplôme de Pâtisserie.
 When she’s not homeschooling her children, she assists her husband with his LLC.
 She enjoys being outside, birdwatching, cross stitching, training with kettlebells, and is a lifelong learner.
 Rachel is also a former STAC board member.

 mebholm@yahoo.com